novus/nvd3/README.md

 # Installation Instructions

+d3.v2.js is a dependency of nv.d3.js.
+Be sure to include in in your project, then:
 Add a script tag to include nv.d3.js OR nv.d3.min.js in your project.
 Also add a link to the nv.d3.css file.